devmount/you-can-quit/README.md

     }
     ```

-7. Either start the development server ...
+7. Either start the development server with hot reload at localhost:8080 ...

     ```bash
     yarn serve
     ```

-8. ... or create a production build
+8. ... or create a production build with minification

     ```bash
     yarn build